PlatinumCD/RISCV-Analog-Coprocessor/README.md

 ### Building the analog LLVM RISC-V Toolchain
 ---

 To build the analog LLVM RISC-V Toolchain, the RISC-V GNU Toolchain must be built prior to building LLVM.
 The following code blocks show the commands for building the compiler.
 I will be using the variables `$RACS_SRC` to represent the source directory, `$RACS_BUILD` to represent the build directory, and `$NUM_THREADS` to represent the number of threads for `make` to use.
+A Dockerfile to build the toolchain is included in the `dockerfiles` directory.

 __RISC-V GNU Toolchain:__
 ```